PeterAarts/FleetManagement/README.md

 * * BodyBuilder data

 ## Core Capabilities
-* The Fleet Management solution offers a range of features to help organizations manage their vehicle fleet efficiently:
+The Fleet Management solution offers a range of features to help organizations manage their vehicle fleet efficiently:

-* Real-Time Vehicle Tracking: Monitor the live GPS location of all vehicles on an interactive map.
+* **Real-Time Vehicle Tracking**: Monitor the live GPS location of all vehicles on an interactive map.

-* Trip History & Replay: Review historical routes, stop durations, and travel times for any vehicle.
+* **Trip History & Replay**: Review historical routes, stop durations, and travel times for any vehicle.

+* **Pre Departure Vehicle Check** Setup and maintain your own vehicle checklist, register the drivers result of the checklist, actionable repairs to workshop, settings values to validate external and/or internal policies

-* Maintenance Scheduling: Track vehicle service history and receive alerts for upcoming maintenance based on mileage or time.
+* **Maintenance Scheduling**: Track vehicle service history and receive alerts for upcoming maintenance based on mileage or time or registered repairs

+* **Rental registration**, assign your vehicles to a company renting one or more of your vehicles, and offering full services insight during rental period.

-* Driver Management: Assign drivers to vehicles and monitor performance metrics.
+* **Driver Management**: Assign drivers to vehicles and monitor performance metrics.Monitor drivetime based on TACHO workingstate changes.

+* **Geofencing**: define corridors, area's or POI per vehicle based on parameters like CO2 emission zone, speed, date/time and of course location (entering, leaving or both)

-* Reporting & Analytics: Generate detailed reports on fuel consumption, mileage, idle time, and more to optimize fleet performance.
+* **Reporting & Analytics**: Generate detailed reports on fuel consumption, mileage, idle time, and more to optimize fleet performance.

 ## API Server & Authentication
 The solution is powered by a dedicated, secure backend API server.